 It’s official: Epsom salt baths are back in fashion.
-Once the niche remit of professional athletes looking for a little muscle relief, it’s now a self-care staple for a whole host of A-listers from Kourtney Kardashian to Gwyneth Paltrow and Victoria Beckham.
+Once the go-to solution for professional athletes looking for a little muscle relief, it’s now a self-care staple for a whole host of A-listers from Kourtney Kardashian to Gwyneth Paltrow and Victoria Beckham.
 So why are so many celebs loving the old fashioned bath salt?
-It’s about more than just easing DOMS, we can tell you that.
-From glowing skin to a better metabolism, the hidden benefits of Epsom salt are myriad.
+It’s about more than just easing muscle soreness, we can tell you that.
+From glowing skin to a better metabolism, the potential hidden benefits of Epsom salt are myriad.
 So we’ve done some investigating to find out why these granules need to find their way into everyone’s bathtub.

 What Is Epsom Salt?

-Benefits of Epsom Salt
+The Benefits of Epsom Salt

-Epsom Salt and your Metabolism
+Epsom Salt and Your Metabolism

-“Our modern lifestyles mean that we have an increased requirement for magnesium, as we are often stressed, which uses up magnesium, and may be eating too much sugar, which again increases the body’s demand for magnesium as that sugar has to be processed,” notes Davies.
+“Our modern lifestyles mean that we have an increased requirement for magnesium, as we are often stressed, which uses up magnesium, and maybe eating too much sugar, which again increases the body’s demand for magnesium as that sugar has to be processed,” notes Davies.
 “A lack of magnesium also leads to inflammation in the body, and this inflammation also has a direct effect on your metabolism.”

 "Epsom salt can be very drying, so it should not be used by those with sensitive skin and should always be followed by a moisturizer," says Robinson.
 Posina recommends testing Epsom salt on a patch of skin to see if you get a reaction before submerging yourself into a bath.

 A nice Epsom salt soak is more than just your average bath.
 According to our experts, it can promote relaxation, reduce inflammation, water retention, and joint pain, and help your metabolism.